 In Windows operating systems, System Restore and Shadow Copies are used to create restore points that can be used to return your system files and settings to an earlier point in time without affecting your personal files.

 - System Restore is enabled by default when you install Windows.
 It creates restore points automatically every week, and just before significant system events, such as the installation of programs like antivirus, Office, Adobe software, or device drivers.

 - Shadow Copies is not enabled by default.
 You must configure it before you can use it to protect your system or your files from deletion.
 Shadow Copies creates a copy of a file before any changes are made to it.
 You can configure Shadow Copies to create preview copies automatically or manually.

 If you need to know more about Shadow Copies on Windows, you can read the article “How Volume Shadow Copy Service Works” on the Microsoft Technet website.

 How to Delete System Restore and Shadow Copies?

-So, on the Disk Cleanup page click Clean up system files button.
-Let the System cleanup page be open.
-Now on the Disk Cleanup for the drive (C:) Click on the More Options tab.
+So, on the Disk Cleanup, click the Clean up system files button.
+This will open the System Cleanup.
+On the Disk Cleanup for the drive (C:) page, click the More Options tab.
 You can see and delete System Restore and Shadow Copies from here.
-Just read the details and click Clean up button to completely remove and delete system restore and shadow copies.
+Read the details and click the Clean up button to completely remove and delete system restore and shadow copies.

-If you have any questions or problems feel free and ask it through the comment.
+If you have any questions or problems feel free and ask through the comment.